-This can be because those of us with autism or a learning disability often have access to fewer resources and support to help develop coping skills, can experience more negative life events, and face stigma and discrimination from people and services as a result of a disability.
+This can be because there are fewer resources and support for people autism or a learning disability, to help develop coping skills, can experience more negative life events, and face stigma and discrimination from people and services as a result of a disability.
 Biology and genetics may also increase the likelihood of developing a mental health problem.

 However, the mental health of people with autism or a learning disability (or both) is often overlooked or ignored.
 That’s why it’s really important that the services people with autism and learning disabilities use are able to properly identify mental health problems, so people can get the right support at the right time.